The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Median home price—$148,500

-Here are some of the top jobs in Indiana, along with their projected growth rates for the decade from 2014 to 2024.9
+Here are some of the top jobs in Indiana, along with their projected growth rates from the Indiana Department for Workforce Development for the decade from 2014 to 2024.

 - Occupational therapy assistant—43 percent

 - Operations research analyst—35 percent

 If you are looking for the states that offer the cheapest cost of living, then Idaho may be a good place for you.
 This is a state where you can achieve a laid-back lifestyle that balances urban amenities with natural beauty.
 And you can find that quality of life across Idaho.